DarylKrans/Crypt-It/README.md

 This program is just for fun, so enjoy at your own risk.
 Also, if you need to keep something safe from prying eyes, this program will certainly do the trick!

+**(note to copyright holders)
+If any images in this program are copyrighted, please reach out to me directly to resolve the issue.
+I did a quick Google search for public domain images and took the images I wanted.
+If any images are copyrighted, this was purely unintentional and will be removed immediately upon notification of such.
+This program is free to everyone.
+I do not make any monetary gain from it

+Thank you.